apache/metron/metron-stellar/stellar-common/README.md

   * Input:
     * dateTime - The datetime as a long representing the milliseconds since unix epoch
   * Returns: The current month (0-based).

+### `POWER`
+  * Description: Raises the number to a given power.
+  * Input:
+    * number - the number
+    * power - the exponent to raise the number to
+  * Returns: The power-th power of the number passed in.

 ### `PREPEND_IF_MISSING`
   * Description: Prepends the prefix to the start of the string if the string does not already start with any of the prefixes.